ssouporg/denv/README.md

 Commands:

     defs          list the environment definitions
-    def <envdef>  list the images used by <envdef>
-                       -a, --all: also show details: volumes, linked images add		add a new environment definition
+    def		  show the definition of a specific environment add		  add a new environment definition
-    run <envdef>  run a new environment
+    run  	  run a new environment
-                       -n, --name <name>: give the new environment the name specified envs          list the running environments
+    envs          list the running environments
-    start <envid> start the environment with the id specified stop <envid>  stop the environment with the id specified rm <envid>    remove the environment with the id specified clone <envid> clone an environement
+    start	  start an environment
+    stop	  stop an environment
+    rm  	  remove an environment
+    clone	  clone an environement

 ## defs

+List the environment definitions

 ## def

+def <envdef>  list the images used by <envdef>
+                       -a, --all: also show details: volumes, linked images

 ## add